 - Certain asbestos containing materials (ACMs) on the premises require monitoring

 - Asbestos containing materials have been removed from the location or have deteriorated exposing humans to the airborne fibres.

 When Should a Re-Assessment Be Done?

 When asbestos has been identified within the building, a risk assessment will be conducted.
-This risk assessment will identify when a re-assessment is due.
+This risk assessment will identify when an asbestos re-assessment is due.

 This period between asbestos assessments will be between 6 months and 5 years.
 The period will depend upon the risks, the current condition of the asbestos and usage of the building.